Otto Bock cable control / Otto Bock body powered

 From my experience and observation, the Otto Bock cable control is not to be viewed as established from a design or engineering point of view.
 As recently commented by others, some issues are of general nature and not specific to a particular brand.

-However, the serious problems seem to be identifiable.
-They can probably be solved with a bit of care and interest.
-And if you think that Otto Bock sucks you may very well think that - but I could not possibly comment.
+They can probably be addressed with a bit of care and interest.
+And if you think that Otto Bock sucks you may very well think that – but I could not possibly comment.

 CABLE DAMAGE 1

 The standard issue nylon string by Otto Bock lasted for just about 2 minutes.
-Then, their 2-way-pull system hand locked up.

 I tried to encourage it to open back up.
 I am not Incredible Hulk - I’m a normal middle aged average sized guy.
 But the gentle yank ripped the nylon / Perlon cable out of the shoulder harness ring.
 The damage was visible over a longer part of the string.
 Turns out the cable mounts are tiny metal threads that conduct pulling force only to the outmost layer of the string.